juxhouse/bela-resources/GettingStarted.md

 ## High level view

-**Drill into unlimited levels of detail**, from big-picture down to code.
+**Double-click** to drill into unlimited levels of detail, from big-picture down to code.

 In this example, you can see the **high-level diagram** of a simple Airline system.